claribelldata/claribelldata/README.md

 - [ ] :computer: Improve R and SPSS projects
 - [ ] :globe_with_meridians: Continue nerding out about geography and sustainability theories
 - [ ] :bar_chart: Combine geography and coding in my projects
+- [ ] Start learning basics of Python

 ### Want to chat?
 To be updated shortly!